Ethan Robson: Blackpool

 On 6 August 2020, Robson joined League One club Blackpool on a two-year deal with an option of a third.
 On 11 November 2020, he scored his first goal for the club in a 3–0 EFL Trophy win over Leeds United U21s.

 Robson joined League One club Milton Keynes Dons on a season-long loan on 1 July 2021.
 He made his league debut for the club on 7 August 2021 in a 3–3 draw away to Bolton Wanderers on 7 August 2021.
 Robson scored his first MK Dons goal in a 1–0 home league win over Portsmouth on 11 September 2021.
 On 17 January 2022, Robson was recalled early from his loan by Blackpool due to injuries within the squad, amid rumours MK Dons had made two failed bids to sign him permanently.
 Robson was released from his Blackpool contract in May 2022, at the end of the 2021–2022 season.

 Milton Keynes Dons

 On 15 June 2022, Robson's former loan club Milton Keynes Dons announced he would be returning to the club on a permanent basis effective 1 July 2022 following his release from Blackpool.
+On 17 May 2024, the club said he would be released in the summer when his contract expired.

+Carlisle United

+On 25 June 2024, EFL League Two club Carlisle United announced they had signed Robson on a two-year deal.
+Robson would miss the start of the season with a hamstring injury which was reported to keep him out of action for roughly 3 months.

+Gateshead (loan)

+On 27 March 2025, Robson joined National League side Gateshead on loan for the remainder of the season.
+On 29 March, Robson made his debut for the Tynesiders, starting in a league game away to Barnet.
+The following week, Robson scored his first goal for Gateshead in a home win over Dagenham & Redbridge.